-I just switch from photo mode to video mode and decided to wait a few minutes to 3-5 meters deep, to observe the whereabouts of this unexpected shark, hoping to capture some images.
+I just switch from photo mode to video mode and decide to wait a few minutes at a depth of 3-5 meters to observe the comings and goings of this unexpected shark, hoping to capture a few images of it.

-The longimane, him, continues to patrol quietly, until (finally!)
-He decides to come to meet me.
-Yes !
-This time, no doubt, he is really approaching, the back and forth side of his caudal propels him right on me ...
+The longimane, for his part, continues to patrol quietly, until (finally!) he decides to come and meet me.
+This time, no doubt about it, he's really coming closer, the lateral back and forth of his caudal propels him straight to me...

-I remain well in front of him, the dome of my device stretched at arm's length.
-I do not move, do not let too many bubbles burst in order not to frighten him.
-I do not leave the eyes over the top of my box and I wait for the moment when the shark will turn around and go back the other way (as I saw his fellow do it in the past) .
+I stand well in front of him, the dome of my camera stretched out at arm's length.
+I don't move, don't let too many bubbles burst so as not to frighten him.
+I don't take my eyes off him over the top of my box and I wait for the moment when the shark will turn around and go back the other way (as I've seen his fellow sharks do in the past).

 For a few seconds (which seems very long), the longimane remains the eye and the "snout" glued to my dome.
 Fascinated by her own reflection?
 Hypnotized by the mineral luster of glass?
 Attracted by the electrical pulse of the camera in video mode?

-It ends up coming to the contact!
+He ends up coming straight to the contact!
 This triggers the reflex movement of a special eyelid, which comes to protect his eye.
-Never again, other than in documentaries, I had observed this eyelid or "nictitante" membrane in action.
-Well, well, that's it, it's done.
+Never before, other than in documentaries, have I ever observed this eyelid or "nictitante" membrane in action.
+All right, well, that's done.

 I discover and I learn, doing some research, that this protective membrane of the eye is common to some 270 species of sharks belonging to the order of Carcharhiniformes (the kind of word not easy to recast in a conversation).